 If you want to give your chickens something really special, you can always make their snack with a little bit of extra care.
 Chop up all of the watermelon; that includes the pink fruit, rind, leaves, and vines.
 Mix those with some other chopped veggies from the garden.
 For example, chickens can eat grapes, chickens eat cherries, chickens can eat blueberries, chickens eat blackberries, or chickens can eat radishes.

-Take this to another level and toss the whole, chopped up, of course, watermelon into a blender or food processor, add in some ice, and fresh mint (or some frozen mint cubes).
+Take this to another level and toss the whole, chopped up, of course, watermelon into a blender or food processor, add in some ice, and fresh mint (or freeze mint cubes).
 Puree everything together and pour it into a feed bowl for your chickens outside.
 They will love their Mint Watermelon Smoothie!

 Watermelon is a treat loved by both humans and animals alike.
 It makes a great snack for your chickens and can greatly improve their health!